StrikeEB/PlantMonitor/README.md

-# Plant Monitoring Project
+# Plant Monitor

 A simple and fun project to monitor plants using [Adafruit Feather HUZZAH ESP8266](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/overview).
-The solution will provide quick and easy insights into plant health using time-series data on temperature, soil humidity and moisture.
+The solution will provide insights at a glance into plant health using time-series data on temperature, soil humidity and moisture.

 More importantly, this methodology provides a basic methodology and architecture that are flexible and could be advanced to provide further insights by adding sensors or scaled to inform about performance of multiple plants by adding devices.